1854books/VCRM/README.md

     Erikson, E.H. and J.M.
 Erikson. *Life Cycle Completed.* W. W.
     Norton, 1998.

-[^11]: Gupta, Mahendranath. *The Gospel of Sri Ramakrishna.* Translated
+[^11]: Gupta, Mahendranath. *The Gospel of Sri Ramakrishna.* Edited by
-    by Swami Nikhilananda, Ramakrishna-Vivekananda Center of New York, 1942.
+    Mahendranath Gupta, Translated by Swami Nikhilananda,
+    Ramakrishna-Vivekananda Center of New York, 1942.

 [^12]: Every religion can be divided into two parts, one of which may be
     called the non-essential and the other the essential (Swami